teambit/docs/docs/aspects/teambit.harmony/node/node.docs.md

 }
 ```

-> To override any specific configuraiton it's recommended to create a config file for the specific tool and import it to any of the **transformers**.
+> To override any specific configuration it's recommended to create a config file for the specific tool and import it to any of the **transformers**.

 ### Composing tools and services